-Equity and Excellence in Tenure and Promotion Practices
+Equity and Excellence in Tenure & Promotion Practices

-In this session, audiences learn about how inequities operate in various ways for faculty, and consider different frameworks for evaluating candidates’ research, teaching, and service equitably.
-By viewing and discussing various vignettes portraying T&P panel discussions, audiences practice identifying and responding to interpersonal dynamics and structural challenges that can undermine a fair tenure process.
-Challenges explored include epistemic exclusion, gender bias, and bias related to navigating COVID-19.
-This sketch was developed in collaboration with the U-M ADVANCE Program and the College of LSA.
-This session is appropriate for individuals involved in the evaluation of faculty candidates for tenure and/or promotion.
+By viewing and discussing various vignettes portraying P&T panel discussions, audiences practice identifying and responding to dynamics that can undermine a fair and accountable tenure process.
+They also consider big questions related to evaluating colleagues for tenure and promotion in the current moment.
+This session was developed in collaboration with the U-M ADVANCE Program, the College of LSA, and the College of Engineering.
+It is appropriate for all individuals involved in the evaluation of faculty candidates for tenure and/or promotion.

 In this session, participants will: